boston-dynamics/spot-sdk/python/examples/get_robot_state/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Using the Robot State Service
+# Using the Robot State Service

 This example program demonstrates how to query the robot state service for the hardware config, the current robot state, or the robot metrics.